 In another street you will reach calm where an old man sits quietly with his own thoughts, a lady does her laundry and hangs it out to dry in the middle of the walkway and a mother stands peacefully cradling her child in her arms.

 Each street is a contrast to the next, making this area a fascinating place to be.

 Neatly arranged, the conditions here remain poorer than other parts of the city.
 However, there is still beauty to be found – I especially loved the architecture and doorways; simple yet beautiful.

-I never once felt uneasy when visiting a hutong although I wouldn’t advise to walk around them late at night.
-Some of the outer hutong streets that connect to the main streets in the area have great street food and cheap beer where you will be welcomed by the locals for a midnight feast, but I would never advise to wander alone deep within the hutong neighbourhood itself.
+I never once felt uneasy when visiting a hutong although I wouldn’t advise walking around them late at night.
+Some of the outer hutong streets, that connect to the main streets in the area, have great street food and cheap beer where you will be welcomed by the locals for a midnight feast, but I would never advise wandering alone deep within the hutong neighbourhood itself.